-To cite to the Supreme Court Database, please employ the following: [Harold J. Spaeth] U.S. Supreme Court Judicial Database: St. Louis, Washington University.
-Alternatively: Harold J. Spaeth, Lee Epstein, Andrew D. Martin, Jeffrey A. Segal, Theodore J. Ruger, and Sara C. Benesh.
-2015 Supreme Court Database, Version 2015 Release 01.
+To cite to the Supreme Court Database, please employ the following: Harold J. Spaeth, Lee Epstein, Andrew D. Martin, Jeffrey A. Segal, Theodore J. Ruger, and Sara C. Benesh.
+2016 Supreme Court Database, Version 2015 Release 03.
 URL: http://Supremecourtdatabase.org

-Please be sure to include the specific Version Number; e.g., 'Verson 2015 Release 01' in your citation as this will indicate the particular version of the database being employed at the time of your reference.
+Please be sure to include the specific Version Number; e.g., 'Version 2015 Release 03' in your citation as this will indicate the particular version of the database being employed at the time of your reference.
+This matter is of great importance as the database will be updated with newly announced decisions, corrections, and the addition of new data for existing cases.